tj-tusharjain/azure-compute-docs/articles/virtual-machines/disks-change-performance.md

 When you set the provisioned size of a Premium solid-state drive (SSD), a performance tier is automatically selected based on the size you set.
 The performance tier determines the IOPS and throughput your managed disk has.
 For Premium SSD disks only, the performance tier can be changed at deployment or afterwards, without changing the size of the disk, and without downtime.

-Changing the performance tier allows you to prepare for and meet higher demand without using your disk's bursting capability.
+Changing the performance tier allows you to prepare meet higher demand without using your disk's bursting capability.
 It can be more cost-effective to change your performance tier rather than rely on bursting, depending on how long the extra performance is necessary.
 This is ideal for events that temporarily require a consistently higher level of performance, like holiday shopping, performance testing, or running a training environment.
 To handle these events, you can switch a disk to a higher performance tier without downtime, for as long as you need the extra performance.
 You can then return to the original tier without downtime when the extra performance is no longer necessary.

 To learn more about how the performance of a disk works with the performance of a virtual machine, see [Virtual machine and disk performance](disks-performance.md).